fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ]
 ```

-To view the full data click [here](https://raw.githubusercontent.com/fusioncharts/dev_centre_docs/master/assets/datasources/fusiontime/online-sales-single-series/data.json)
+Create a new `data.json` file, and copy the complete data from [here](https://raw.githubusercontent.com/fusioncharts/dev_centre_docs/master/assets/datasources/fusiontime/online-sales-single-series/data.json).

+> It is not mandatory to create a `data.json` file.
+You could also do the same in your HTML file.

 In the above code:
-* `data` is the variable in which the data array is saved.
+* `data` is the variable in which the data array is stored.
-* Each row in the data array corresponds to a row in the `DataTable` and each element in a row are represented by each object of the `schema`.
-The values in each row of the array represents the following:
+* Each object in the data array corresponds to a row in the tabular representation of the data.
+* Each element in an object is represented by each object of the `schema`.
+The values in each object of the array represent the following:
     * Time according to the format
     * Total Sales amount